Frequently Asked Questions About Adoption

 In an effort to use the power of the Internet and to bring children and families together, the California Kids Connection program was developed as California's registry of children waiting to be adopted and families wanting to adopt.
 The program offers both a secure website accessible only to California licensed adoption agency personnel and a public site accessible to any Internet user.
 The public site is available to anyone using the internet.
 Visitors to this area of the website may view and indicate their interest in specific children by sending an immediate email to the adoption agency identified for each child.
 This site features children for whom legal clearance has been granted by the court.

 4. How do I find a child, and how do I adopt a child?

-If you would like to adopt a child, contact your local public adoption agency or a CDSS adoptions regional office to speak with an agency representative about the adoption process which will include an orientation.
+If you would like to adopt a child, contact your local public adoption agency or CDSS Adoption Regional Office to speak with an agency representative about the adoption process which will include an orientation.
 After the orientation, if you make the decision to adopt, you must complete and submit a written application and the agency will assign an adoption caseworker to discuss the type of child you wish to adopt and the children that are available through the public adoption agency.
-You must participate in a "family assessment" which consists of a thorough review of your criminal, medical, employment, emotional, marital, and life history and your home environment, as required by law.
+You must participate in a "family assessment" which consists of a thorough review of your criminal, medical, employment, emotional, marital, life history, and your home environment, as required by law.
 This process is a joint effort by the agency and the adoptive applicants.
-The agency evaluates and determines your ability to provide a stable, safe and permanent home to a child who is available for adoptive placement.
+The agency evaluates and determines your ability to provide a stable, safe, and permanent home to a child who is available for adoptive placement.

-Please see question # 3 to view children, via the internet, who are waiting to be adopted.
+Please see question #3 above to view children, via the internet, who are waiting to be adopted.

 5. What ages of children are available-do you have any babies?